 How long does therapy take?

-Therapeutic process is a process of growth and evolution, which is highly personal to each of us.
-Often clients are initially inspired to seek out help due to an acute life stressor or crisis.
-Once the crisis is resolved sometime we realize that there are other obstacles we would like to address and clear on our path toward growth, fulfillment and joy.
-The process is rather flexible and highly personal.
-On average, we expect our clients to start seeing significant results within 10-15 hours of therapy, while full course of transformation takes on average 20 hours for individual therapy and 30 hours for couples counseling.
+Therapeutic process is a process of personal growth and development, which is rather flexible and highly personal.
+On average, we expect our clients to start seeing significant results within 8 hours of therapy, while full course of transformation takes on average 10 hours for individual therapy and 15 hours for couples counseling.

 Does Couples Empowerment accept insurance?